-- (i) The Ordinary Resolution 2 in item 2 above is to re-elect Mr. Alan Kwan Wai Loen who is retiring pursuant to Article 104 of the Constitution of the Company.
-Mr. Alan Kwan Wai Loen will, upon re-election as Director of the Company, remain as Executive Director and will be considered non-independent. - (ii) The Ordinary Resolution 3 in item 3 above is to re-elect Mr. Sunny Wong Fook Choy who is retiring pursuant to Article 104 of the Constitution of the Company. - (iii) Ordinary Resolutions 4 and 5 in items 4 and 5 above On 6 August 2018, the Singapore Exchange Securities Trading Limited amended the Listing Manual following the publication of the Code of Corporate Governance 2018 by the Monetary Authority of Singapore.
+- (i) The Ordinary Resolution 4 is to re-elect Mr. Albert Phuay Yong Hen who is retiring pursuant to Regulation 89 of the Constitution of the Company.
+Mr. Albert Phuay Yong Hen will, upon re-election as Director of the Company, remain as Executive Director, Chairman of the Board and member of the Nominating Committee and will be considered non-independent. - (ii) The Ordinary Resolution 5 is to re-elect Mr. Kwah Thiam Hock who is retiring pursuant to Regulation 89 of the Constitution of the Company.

+Ordinary Resolutions 5, 13 and 14 - On 6 August 2018, the Singapore Exchange Securities Trading Limited amended the Listing Manual following the publication of the Code of Corporate Governance 2018 by the Monetary Authority of Singapore.
 As part of the amendments to the Code of Corporate Governance 2018, certain guidelines from the Code of Corporate Governance 2012 were shifted into the Listing Manual for mandatory compliance.
 On 28 November 2018, the Singapore Exchange Securities Trading Limited issued the Transitional Practice Note 3 to establish transitional arrangements for certain guidelines shifted into the Listing Manual.
-Pursuant thereto and in respect of Rule 210(5)(d)(iii) of the Listing Manual, to ensure that the independence designation of a Director who has served for more than 9 years as at and from 1 January 2022 is not affected, the Company is seeking to obtain shareholders' approvals for Mr. Sunny Wong Fook Choy's continued appointment as an Independent Director prior to 1 January 2022, as he has served for more than 9 years on the Board of the Company.
-Rule 210(5)(d)(iii) provides that continued appointment as Independent Director, after an aggregate period of more than 9 years on the Board, must be sought and approved in separate resolutions by (A) all shareholders and (B) shareholders excluding Directors, Chief Executive Officer, and their associates.
+Pursuant thereto and in respect of Rule 210(5)(d)(iii) of the Listing Manual of the Singapore Exchange Securities Trading Limited, to ensure that the independence designation of a Director who has served for more than 9 years as at and from 1 January 2022 is not affected, the Company is seeking to obtain shareholders' approvals for Mr. Kwah Thiam Hock's continued appointment as an Independent Director prior to 1 January 2022, as he has served for more than 9 years on the Board of the Company.
+Rule 210(5)(d)(iii) of the Listing Manual of the Singapore Exchange Securities Trading Limited provides that continued appointment as Independent Director, after an aggregate period of more than 9 years on the Board, must be sought and approved in separate resolutions by (A) all shareholders and (B) shareholders excluding Directors, Chief Executive Officer, and their associates.